OpenAgentsInc/v2/docs/systems/chat.md

 5. **Error handling**: The system includes error handling for message sending and thread creation failures.
 6. **Loading states**: Loading states are managed to provide feedback to users during operations.
 7. **Thread metadata**: Threads can have metadata such as titles and last message previews.
+8. **Auto-scrolling**: The chat interface automatically scrolls to the latest message when new messages are added.
+9. **Responsive design**: The chat interface is designed to be responsive and work well on various screen sizes.

 ## Additional Notes